 Rounding off to whole dollars.
-You can round off cents to whole dollars.
-If you do round to whole dollars, you must round all amounts.
-To round, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
+You must round off cents to whole dollars.
+To round off amounts to the nearest dollar, drop amounts under 50 cents and increase amounts from 50 to 99 cents to the next dollar.
 For example, \$1.39 becomes \$1 and \$2.50 becomes \$3.
 If you have to add two or more amounts to figure the amount to enter on a line, include cents when adding and only round off the total.